gluecose/test-vectors/README.md

 1. Those that don't

-The first type MUST use a "zero reader" (e.g., `/dev/zero` on UNIX-like OSes) as PRNG to make the randomised tests deterministic, and shall implement the [deterministic](#deterministic) version of the test.
+The first type MUST use a "zero reader" (e.g., `/dev/zero` on UNIX-like OSes) as PRNG to make the randomized tests deterministic, and shall implement the [deterministic](#deterministic) version of the test.

 For the second type, an [alternative](#non-deterministic) to the deterministic